 Step 1: Coordinate the Pelvic Floor With the Diaphragm

 As you inhale (breathe in), your diaphragm expands down and your pelvic floor relaxes down.
 As you exhale (breathe out), your diaphragm goes up and your pelvic floor tightens.
-This is a natural feedback loop within the body that creates a strong, dynamic pelvic floor.
+This is a natural feedback loop within the body that creates a strong, dynamic pelvic complex.
 Ready to see if you are breathing correctly?

 Place a hand on your chest and a hand on your belly.
 Take a big breath of air.
 Did the hand on your belly rise first, or the hand on your chest?
 The hand on your belly should rise FIRST.
 If it doesn’t, stay at step 1 until it’s second nature for your belly to rise first.
 Is this your normal breathing pattern when you aren’t thinking about it or do you slip into a shallow breathing pattern?
 Basically, I want this to be a part of you.

 Next, can you feel your pelvic floor when you take a deep breath?
-It can take some focus, but most people are able to mentally feel what their pelvic floor is doing when they take a really deep breath, but it often takes a little focus and a lot of practice.
+It can take some focus, but most people are able to mentally feel what their pelvic muscles are doing when they take a really deep breath, but it often takes a little focus and a lot of practice.
 Work on being able to feel your pelvic floor respond to your diaphragm as you take a deep breath.
 Just remember: relax on the inhale, tighten on the exhale.

 The pelvic floor contracts and relaxes all day long as the diaphragm works.
 If you are only able to utilize your diaphragm when you are thinking about it, that’s not good.
 That will often cause the pelvic floor to hold itself too tight (high muscle activation) or too loose (low muscle activation).
 Be mindful as you go through your daily life.
 Are you utilizing a deep breathing pattern or is your chest rising with each breath?